helix-foundation/currency/contracts/governance/monetary/README.md

 The `CurrencyGovernance` contract implements the governmental decisionmaking process, and records the results of the vote for the [CurrencyTimer](../README.md#currencytimer) contract to enact.
 Only the trustees may participate in the `CurrencyGovernance` contract's proposal and voting process.

 The `TrustedNodes` contract manages the list of trustees as well as their rewards for participation in the monetary policy votes.
-The list of trusted nodes can be updated in a couple of different ways and there are example proposals in the [comminuty governance](../community/) folder to show some suggested paths.
+The list of trusted nodes can be updated in a couple of different ways and there are example proposals in the [community governance](../community/) folder to show some suggested paths.

 ### Monetary Policy Decisions
 The rest of the contracts are implementations of monetary Policy decisions.
-They're used to create and distribute new currency (to drive spending), to create and distribute deposit certificates (to discourage spending).
+They're used to create and distribute new currency (to drive spending), to create and distribute lockup contracts (to discourage spending).
 Additionally, trustees may scale the currency across the board (to manage exchange value with other currencies), but this process is managed by the `ECO` contract.
 The different policy levers are designed to reward different behavior and provide incentives to achieve their desired results.

 #### Random Inflation
 A random inflation policy decision creates new currency and distributes it randomly to anyone who had votable ECO (not ECOx) at the end of the last generation.
 No registration is required, and probability of receiving a share of the newly minted currency is weighted by balance held.

 #### Lockups
-Deflation (or a similar slowing of the economy) is achieved by issuing deposit certificates that bear interest.
-These lockups are made available for a 48 hour window after the generation starts, and the certificate holders receive newly created currency as interest on their deposits when they retrieve their funds at the end of the lockup duration.
+Deflation (or a similar slowing of the economy) is achieved by issuing lockup contracts that produce more ECO.
+These lockups are made available for a 48 hour window after the generation starts, and the participants receive newly created currency as rewards for their deposits when they retrieve their funds at the end of the lockup duration.

 #### Linear Inflation/Deflation
 This policy lever scales the balance for every single address by the same percentage amount.
 It increases or decreases the total supply while leaving the relative purchasing power of each user, relative to each other, the same.
-This can be used to change the value of ECO when compared to other currencies as an example.
+This can be used to change the unit value of ECO when compared to other currencies as an example.
 See the [InflationCheckpoints](../../currency/README.md#inflationcheckpoints) contract for documentation.

 ## Install
 See the [main README](../../README.md) for installation instructions.